ratwolfzero/hopalong_python/README.md

 For both versions, the rendered image pixels are color-mapped based on pixel density (number of hits).
 Performance optimization by using the Numba @njit decorator

 Using Matplotlib allows the display of an interactive plot window.

+Measuring the execution time with "time.process_time()".
+This measures the CPU user and system time including rendering the image.
+The time after rendering, during which the plot window remains open, is not recorded.
+The measured time is displayed after the plot window is closed.

 ## Performance Optimization